-Say, your friend has told you a secret and asked you not to tell it to anybody.
-However, at a gathering, your other friend claims that he already knows the secret.
-He can’t outright tell it to you because there are others around, so instead, to prove that he indeed knows the secret, he lets you ask him a bunch of very specific questions about the secret – such as where the event occurred, who was involved etc. Now, if he answers these questions correctly, you can reasonably assume that he knows it without actually revealing the secret.
+Say, your friend has told you a secret and asked you not to tell anybody.
+However, at a gathering, your other friend claims he already knows the secret.
+He can’t outright tell it to you because there are others around.
+So instead, to prove that he knows the secret, he lets you ask him a bunch of very specific questions about the secret – such as where the event occurred, who was involved, etc. Now, if he answers these questions correctly, you can reasonably assume he knows it without revealing the secret.

 Another example would be trying to prove to a color-blind person that he has two boxes of different colors — say red and green.
-You could ask him to hold both the boxes behind him and depending on his discretion, he can choose to switch them or leave them be.
-If the boxes were the same colour, you’d have a 50% chance of guessing his action correctly.
+You could ask him to hold both the boxes behind him.
+Depending on his discretion, he can choose to switch them or leave them be.
+If the boxes were the same color, you’d have a 50% chance of guessing his action correctly.
 But since you can see the colors, you’re able to identify the red one pretty easily.
-He can then repeat this exercise and each time, the probability of you guessing the correct one in a row is halved.
+He can then repeat this exercise.
+Each time, halving the probability of you guessing the correct one in a row.
 After many tries, your friend has to accept that you just can’t be that lucky and the balls are of different colors.

 Privacy and Accuracy: Opposing Forces of ZKP

 There are two types of zero-knowledge proofs: interactive, and non-interactive.
-The examples used above are interactive in nature, which means that the prover and verifier need to communicate with each other to prove their statements.
+The examples used above are interactive in nature.
+Meaning that the proofer and verifier need to communicate with each other to prove their statements.
 As you can imagine, that’s not very scalable.
 That’s why non-interactive ZKP is more popular.

-In non-interactive ZKP, the prover and the verifier do not need to talk to each other to make the transaction.
-Instead, it’s done through some pretty complex cryptography and hashing, which could make this article read like an academic paper if we start to explain it.
+In non-interactive ZKP, the proofer and the verifier do not need to talk to each other to make the transaction.
+Instead, it’s done through some pretty complex cryptography and hashing.
+Which could make this article read like an academic paper if we start to explain it.

-Instead, let’s look at some of the ways that zero-knowledge proof can be used.
+Instead, let’s look at some of the ways to use zero-knowledge proof.